Are you ignoring this fact?

 —Eric Whan, Sustainability Director, GlobeScan

 The study was conducted as part of The Regeneration Roadmap project, which is being sponsored by such branding powerhouses as BMW, SC Johnson, Cisco, DuPont, Pfizer, Campbell Soup Company, Starbucks, and Shell.
-Visit their website to download the full report and read the complete press release.

 How to Feature Your Social and Environmental Responsibility